-• Staff are asked to notice signs that may indicate bullying is taking place including

-- An open culture is encouraged, where all students, staff and parents know that they may safely report any incidents or patterns of behaviour that indicate that bullying may be taking place in school or on the way to and from school. - There are high levels of staff supervision before school, between lessons, at break and lunch and after school. - Students or parents may report suspected bullying to any member of staff. - Assemblies, PSHRE and other curriculum areas will be used to raise awareness of bullying, its consequences and how bullying can be tackled.
+- Staff are asked to notice signs that may indicate bullying is taking place including withdrawn behaviour, avoidance of certain areas and classes, erratic attendance, isolation, emotional outbursts, low self-esteem, low mood, hyper alertness. - An open culture is encouraged, where all students, staff and parents know that they may safely report any incidents or patterns of behaviour that indicate that bullying may be taking place in school or on the way to and from school. - There are high levels of staff supervision before school, between lessons, at break and lunch and after school. - Students or parents may report suspected bullying to any member of staff. - Assemblies, PSHRE and other curriculum areas will be used to raise awareness of bullying, its consequences and how bullying can be tackled.
 Ensuring incidents of bullying are dealt with promptly and effectively.